Mary was the daughter of George and Elisabeth Harris, and was baptized at Cranbrook in 1805.

 The Biddenden Overseers accounts show payment of £4-15-00 to 'Roots' for C cost in October 1830 (confinement costs when the 3rd child was born?) but also two or three shillings per week to Mrs Roots 'in distress' from July 1830 until April 1831 when they paid £2-19-06 for a J Card and £2-00-00 for a carriage.
 Elizabeth Root together with children Katherine Root, George Root and Elizabeth Root, sailed from Rye in Sussex and arrived in New York in June 1831 heading for New Jersey.
 Although the name of the eldest child varies from the baptismal entry it's quite feasable that the clerk mis-heard Caroline as Katherine.
 George's brother William and family also emigrated to America a couple of years later.

 In 1834 George Roots was married (as a bachelor!) to Harriot Beagle at Paddington though they subsequently lived in Tonbridge and his occupations were variously game-keeper, farmer and inn-keeper.
 By 1881 George was a widower living in Chelsea with a neice and nephew.
 No further children with Harriet though there was neice Harriet Beagle (Harriot's niece) living with them in 1851 and 1861.
-Have not yet found the death of either George or Harriet.
+Have not yet found the death ofr George, but Harriet died 1868 in Rotherfield, Sussex.

 Child of George Roots and Mary Harris: